LukeTHadley/Raspberry-Pi-RGB-Strip-Remote/README.md

 There are two other 'pages' that you can navigate to.

-`YOURDEVICESIP:3000/led-on` and `YOURDEVICESIP:3000/led-off` which, oviously, turn your LED on/off
+`YOURDEVICESIP:3000/ledon` and `YOURDEVICESIP:3000/ledoff` which, oviously, turn your LED on/off.
+The URL route has a `toLowerCaser()` method called on it before it is switched so you can make a caps mistake when you type and the functions will still be called either way.

 ## To Do
-* Abstract `app.get()` functions to seperate files.
-* Create a homepage (using some node framework) that can have buttons and information on it that interact with the pi GPIO pins and functions created for it.
+* Make on/off switch run the scripts to turn the led on/off
+* Make a function to queary if the LED is on or off